lit/lit/docs/_guide/02-writing-templates.md

 Note that the property name in this example—`listItems`—is mixed case.
 Although HTML attributes are case-insensitive, lit-html preserves the case when it processes the template.

-## Add event handlers
+## Add event listeners

-Templates can also include declarative event handlers.
-An event handler looks like an attribute binding, but with the prefix `@` followed by an event name:
+Templates can also include declarative event listeners.
+An event listener looks like an attribute binding, but with the prefix `@` followed by an event name:

 ```js
 const myTemplate = () => html`<button @click=${clickHandler}>Click Me!</button>`;